Mookiies/CircoIconPack/README.md

 #### Name icons:
 "ic_appname" with all spaces as underscores

+#### Placing icons:
+- Save icon as 192x192 png
+- Add icons do res/drawable-xxxhdpi
+- Add .svg or .ai to /IconVectors

 #### Add icons: (in order by category, then alphabetically)

 res/xml/appfilter.xml in format: